vivid-planet/comet/.changeset/fifty-apricots-count.md

 "@comet/admin": patch
 ---

-Fix a bug in `FinalForm` where the submit mutation wasn't correctly awaited if a `FinalForm` inside an `EditDialog` used an asynchronous validation.
+Fix `submit` implementation for `DirtyHandler` in `FinalForm`

+The submit mutation wasn't correctly awaited if a `FinalForm` using an asynchronous validation was saved via the `saveAction` provided in the `RouterPrompt`.

-Instead, the EditDialog closed before the submission was completed.
+In practice, this affected `FinalForm`s within an `EditDialog`.
+The `EditDialog` closed before the submission was completed.
 All changes were omitted.
 The result of the submission (fail or success) was never shown.